Imad-t/Imad-t/README.md

-- 👋 Hi, I’m @Imad Eddine Terraf, a frontend developer
+- 👋 Hi, I’m @Imad Eddine Terraf, a software developer

 <!---
 Imad-t/Imad-t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.